 In March 2022, Julieta released her debut album JUMP and the Julieta Eugenia Trio snagged the 1st place prize in the 2022 DCJazzPrix.
 Additionally, she has been nominated for Best New Artist by the Jazz Music Awards!

 Jazz in Progress: The Next Faces of Jazz is a partnership between BMCC Tribeca Performing Arts Center and the DC Jazz Festival.
 DCJazzPrix, part of DC Jazz Fest, is a global competition created to recognize and support top rising jazz band talent, and is designed to help launch and promote the careers of emerging jazz ensembles.
-This past year’s competition was held in Washington DC on June 15, 2019.
 For more information on DCJazzPrix, please visit www.dcjazzfest.org/dcjazzprix.

 Covid Policy: If you are feeling any COVID-related or flu-like symptoms on the day of the show, please stay home or seek medical attention, and be safe.
 Covid Policy is Subject to change.